-This Narrative Report provides information about the Office of the Police and Crime Commissioner for Norfolk and Norfolk Constabulary (together being the PCC Group), including the key issues affecting the Group and its accounts.
-It also provides a summary of the financial position at 31st March 2018 and is structured as below:
+This Narrative Report provides information about the Office of the Police and Crime Commissioner for Norfolk and the PCC Group, including the key issues affecting the Group and its accounts.
+It also provides a summary of the financial position at 31 March 2019 and is structured as below:

 - 1. The policing context for Norfolk

 - 2. Impact of the governance arrangements on the Financial Statements of the PCC and Chief Constable

 - 3. Explanation of the Financial Statements

-- 4. The 2017/18 revenue and capital budget process
+- 4. The 2018/19 revenue and capital budget process

 - 5. Financial performance

 - 6. Non-financial performance

 - 7. Looking forward